njdbickhart/labnotes/project_notes/metagenomics/Notes_20180402_dbick_longread_asm_statistics_figures.md

 ## Table of Contents

+## Analysis ideas

+#### Cluster assessment

+We have so many different clustering and binning methods that it would make sense to generate some metric by which the clustering algorithms compare to one another.
+One method that I found online was the Rand Index, which rates the group membership of clusters.
+If I calculate the Rand Index between tetra-nucleotide-based binning methods and then by Hi-C clustering, and then run an ANOVA on the clusters based on their GC + read depth (from illumina reads), then that might result in interesting data points

 ## Full-assembly comparison alignments

 I want to generate alignment comparisons between the long-read and short read assemblies from our sample.
 I think that this comparison will show the unique regions to further interrogate and may reveal interesting differences between the technologies.
 My inspiration is from [this paper](http://genome.cshlp.org/content/25/4/534.full).